ourcd/FlashAndroid/README.md

 FlashAndroid
 ============

-use android java to rewrite flash api
+use flash api style to write android

 PS:
 ============